Goalsum/TataruBook/docs/quick_start.md

 It is now possible to view all records on [end_stats]({{ site.baseurl }}/tables_and_views.html#end_stats) view to see all account balances and market values on the [end_date]({{ site.baseurl }}/tables_and_views.html#end_date):

 If you follow this tutorial all along, now there is already an `end_stats.csv` file existing in this folder because we've exported it before.
-In this circumstance, when you execute `TataruBook export`, you will see an error message and that file will not be updated.
+In this circumstance, when you execute `TataruBook export view`, you will see an error message and that file will not be updated.
 That's because TataruBook avoids accidentally damaging existing files.
-So you need to delete the `end_stats.csv` file first, and then execute `TataruBook export`.
+So you need to delete the `end_stats.csv` file first, and then execute `TataruBook export view`.
 {: .notice--warning}

 | asset_order | date_val | account_index | account_name | balance | asset_index | asset_name | price | market_value | proportion |